MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/log-analyze-usage.md

 -   **Perform forensic analysis**

     If you have an information leak, you are likely to be asked who recently accessed specific documents and what information did a suspected person access recently.
-You can answer these type of questions when you use this logging because people who use protected content must always get a Rights Management license to open documents and pictures that are protected by the Azure Rights Management service, even if these files are moved by email or copied to USB drives or other storage devices.
+You can answer these types of questions when you use this logging because people who use protected content must always get a Rights Management license to open documents and pictures that are protected by the Azure Rights Management service, even if these files are moved by email or copied to USB drives or other storage devices.
 This means that you can use these logs as a definitive source of information for forensic analysis when you protect your data by using the Azure Rights Management service.

 In addition to this usage logging, you also have the following logging options: